-Elective deferrals.
+- 1. Elective deferrals.
 These are contributions made under a salary reduction agreement.
 This agreement allows your employer to withhold money from your paycheck to be contributed directly into a 403(b) account for your benefit.
-You do not

-- pay tax on these contributions until you withdraw them from the account. - Nonelective contributions.
+Except for Roth contributions, you do not pay tax on these contributions until you withdraw them from the account.
+If your contributions are Roth contributions, you pay taxes on your contributions but any qualified distributions from your Roth account are tax free. - Nonelective contributions.
 These are employer contributions that are not made under a salary reduction agreement.
 Nonelective contributions include matching contributions, discretionary contributions, and mandatory contributions from your employer.
-You do not pay tax on these contributions until you withdraw them from the account. - 3.
-After-tax contributions.
-These are contributions you make with funds that you must include in income on your tax return.
+You do not pay tax on these contributions until you withdraw them from the account. - After-tax contributions.
+These are contributions (that are not Roth contributions)

+you make with funds that you must include in income on your tax return.
 A salary payment on which income tax has been withheld is a source of these contributions.
-If your plan allows you to make after-tax contributions, they are not excluded from income and you cannot deduct them on your tax return. - 4.
-A combination of any of the three contribution types listed above.
+If your plan allows you to make after-tax contributions, they are not excluded from income and you cannot deduct them on your tax return.

+4. A combination of any of the three contribution types listed above.